garrandall/popular-music-data/tracks/no-time-lil--kim-puff-daddy.md

-Heyyy, no time for fake niggaz (uh-uh, uh-uh)
+Heyyy, no time for fake niggas (uh-uh, uh-uh)
-Just sip some Cristal with these real niggaz (uh-huh, uh-huh) From East to West coast spreadin love niggaz (that's right) And while you niggaz talk shit we count bank figures (he heh) ("How you figure that your team can effect my cream?" - B.I.G.)
+Just sip some Cristal with these real niggas (uh-huh, uh-huh) From East to West coast spreadin love niggas (that's right) And while you niggas talk shit we count bank figures (he heh) ("How you figure that your team can effect my cream?" - B.I.G.)
-I got, no time for fake niggaz (uh-uh, uh-uh)
+I got, no time for fake niggas (uh-uh, uh-uh)
-Just sip some Cristal with these real niggaz (uh-huh, uh-huh) ("I rely on Bed-Stuy to shut it down if I die" - B.I.G.)
+Just sip some Cristal with these real niggas (uh-huh, uh-huh) ("I rely on Bed-Stuy to shut it down if I die" - B.I.G.)
-From East to West coast spreadin love niggaz (that's right) And while you niggaz talk shit we count bank figures
+From East to West coast spreadin love niggas (that's right) And while you niggas talk shit we count bank figures